 Inflammation and narrowing of the biliary duct may return in some people.
 There is a risk for infection above the narrowed area.
-Long-standing strictures can lead to cirrhosis
+Strictures that remain for a long period can lead to liver damage (cirrhosis

-Call for an appointment with your health care provider if symptoms recur after pancreatitis, cholecystectomy
+Call your health care provider if symptoms recur after pancreatitis, cholecystectomy

 , or other biliary surgery.